denniszeitler/-Practise-Web-Projects/I AM BORED/README.md

 - your own character
 - random tasks to complete
 - EXP points and level ups
-- Unlockables for your character (coming soon)
+- Unlockables for your character
+- Character Editor